 Your pronunciation occasionally interferes with communication, and may require the listener to use context to recover the meaning.
 You can typically understand the information presented in familiar predictable patterns and straightforward descriptions and instructions.
 You understand factual content in interviews, broadcast news, telephone calls, and messages.

-– [Woman 1] This video will explain level three on the Interagency Language Roundtable scale.
-At this level, you can speak with sufficient accuracy to perform a number of complex tasks, such as expressing and defending opinions, hypothesizing, analyzing events, giving advice, and providing complex descriptions and comparisons on a variety of abstract concepts.
+At level 3, you can speak with sufficient accuracy to perform a number of complex tasks, such as expressing and defending opinions, hypothesizing, analyzing events, giving advice, and providing complex descriptions and comparisons on a variety of abstract concepts.
 You can speak in well-organized long paragraphs using a wide range of concrete and abstract vocabulary.

 At this level, you will demonstrate fully controlled basic grammar as well as have the ability to use some complex grammatical structures such as passive voice and conjunctions, but with frequent errors.
 You will speak at a normal rate of speech about topics of general knowledge, making appropriate cultural references and using idiomatic expressions.

-– [Woman 1] This video will explain levels four and five on the inter-agency language round table scale.
-At level four, you use sophisticated and nuanced language fluently and accurately on a wide range of highly complex topics.
+At level 4, you use sophisticated and nuanced language fluently and accurately on a wide range of highly complex topics.
 You are able to convince, negotiate, advise, handle objections, and advocate a position at length using sophisticated verbal strategies.

 At this level, you can produce extensive speech with complexity, precision, and sophistication.
 Tailoring speech to a variety of audiences and settings.
 Your dialogue naturally and appropriately includes a wide range of cultural references, literary allusions, figures of speech, and poetry.